dockstore/dockstore/_docs/checker-workflows.md

 This will add the checker workflow defined by [/checker-workflow-wrapping-tool.cwl](https://github.com/dockstore-testing/md5sum-checker/blob/master/checker-workflow-wrapping-tool.cwl) to the entry `quay.io/agduncan94/my-md5sum`.

 The descriptor type will default to 'cwl' if none is provided.
-The default input parameter path will default to the default input parameter path of the parent entry.
+The default input parameter path will default to the default input parameter path of the original entry.

 ## Updating a checker workflow